dotarj/Giddup/docs/command-model-design-guidelines.md

-# Command model components
+# Command model design guidelines

-The command model consists of different components, each component having its own distinct responsibility (SRP, single responsibility principle).
+The command model consists of different components, each having its own distinct responsibility (SRP, single responsibility principle).
+This section  provides guidelines for developing command model components.
+The goal is to help developers ensure consistency and ease of use by providing a unified programming model.

+The guidelines are organized as simple recommendations prefixed with the terms *Do*, *Consider*, *Avoid*, and *Do not*.
+There might be situations where good design requires that you violate these design guidelines.
+Such cases should be rare, and it is important that you have a clear and compelling reason for your decision.

 ## Table of contents<!-- omit in toc -->